stingraze/stingraze/README.md

   - 📫 How to reach me: @_stingraze on Twitter, tsubasa@inspiresearch.io for Business Related things.<br/>

   - ⚡ Fun fact: I speak English and Japanese.<br/>

+  - ⚡ You can Support me via PayPal.me at: https://paypal.me/stingraze<br/>